Are Your Customers Opening Your E-Invoices?|Ensuring e-invoice opens |DocuSend

 Be a Bigger Frog in a Smaller Pond

-By comparison, ''only'' 182 million pieces of first class mail are sent daily via USPS.
-And just as smart business managers decide which employee they trust to handle a critical project, or which vendor to choose for a procurement essential to growth, they must choose what to email or send by US mail.
+By comparison, ''only'' 318 million pieces of first class mail are processed daily by the USPS.
+And just as smart business managers decide which employee they trust to handle a critical project, or which vendor to choose for a procurement essential to growth, they must choose which communications to email and which to send by US mail.

 So before you click the Send button in your email, ask yourself: